blackears/blenderNormalBrush/README.md

 ##### Front Faces Only
 If checked, your brush stroke will only affect faces facing the viewer.
 Otherwise, all vertices within a sphere the size of the brush are affected.

+##### Symmetry
+If checked, any tweak made on one part of the model will be mirrored across the model and also applied to that side.

 ##### Mode Buttons
 - **Fixed** - Brush stroke will paint all normals to point in a single direction.
 - **Comb** - Normals will point in the direction that you stroke the brush.